Phan Đình Phùng: Legacy

-Phan's remains were disturbed after his death.
-Ngô Đình Khả, a Catholic mandarin and father of Ngô Đình Diệm, allegedly had Phan's tomb exhumed and used the remains in gunpowder used for executing revolutionaries.
-Many historians also accused Nguyễn Thân for this crime but two others, Nguyễn Quang Tô in 1974, then Tôn Thất Thọ in 2017, considered that is oral, fictitious, unofficial information, not historical data with "black ink and white paper".
+Some historians accused Nguyễn Thân of having Phan's tomb exhumed, but two others, Nguyễn Quang Tô in 1974, then Tôn Thất Thọ in 2017, considered that is oral, fictitious, unofficial information, not historical data with "black ink and white paper".

 Phan is widely regarded by Vietnamese people as a revolutionary and national hero.
 Phan Bội Châu, regarded as the leading Vietnamese anti-colonial figure of the early 20th century, strongly praised Phan in his writing, with particular emphasis on his defiance of Khải.
 During Phan Bội Châu's career as a teacher, he strongly emphasised Phan's deeds to his students.
 In 1941, after returning to Vietnam after decades in exile, the Marxist revolutionary Hồ Chí Minh, then using the name Nguyễn Ái Quốc (Nguyễn the Patriot), invoked the memory of Phan in appealing to the public for support for his independence movement.
 Like Phan, Hồ was a native of Nghệ An and Hà Tĩnh.
 In the 1940s, Hồ's Việt Minh named their self-produced style of grenades in honour of Phan.
 Since then, Hồ's communists have portrayed themselves as the modern day incarnations of revered nationalist leaders such as Phan, Trương Định and Emperors Lê Lợi and Quang Trung, who expelled Chinese forces from Vietnam.
 Both North and South Vietnam had prominent thoroughfares in their capital cities (Hanoi and Saigon, respectively) named in Phan's honour.
 The ant species Xymmer phungi is named in his honour.